Farihal/MSc-course-project-on-PV-System-design/All Calculations.md

 ![Pump Performance Curve](holland.png "Pump Performance Curve")

-4. Surface pumps used in solar irrigation are of centrifugal type.
-We now consult performance curve of surface pump(*used for pumping water*) from a manufacturer- Holland Applied Technologies.
-For the model **Waukesha C216-3500**, we get that a `10 HP = 7457 W` motor is required by the pump for a pump head (TDH) of `140 feet` and water requirement of `220.14 gpm `at `6 inches diameter impeller`.
+4. Pumps used in solar irrigation are of centrifugal type.
+We now consult performance curve of cenrifugal pumps (where the motor is built with the pump) from a manufacturer- Holland Applied Technologies.
+For the model **Waukesha C216-3500**, we get that a `10 HP = 7457 W` pump is required for a pump head (TDH) of `140 feet` and water requirement of `220.14 gpm `at `6 inches diameter impeller`.

-## Inverter Sizing
-Inverter Rating = Total AC Load + 25%= 7457/0.8=9321.25 W

-We choose 3 phase 380 V 10 KW solar pump inverterters which are readily available.
-To derive 380 V <sub>rms</sub> (line-to-line) output from inverter, we require at least 380/0.8165 = 465.4 V dc (Considering pulse width modulation scheme for inverter where 180 degree conduction is the preferred method of control) as input.
-We choose a 500 V dc PV array installation.

 ## PV Installation Sizing

 To find the peak PV power; we have to consider all the losses related to this PV system-